ayushsarode/Destinex/README.md

 3. Install dependencies: `npm install`
 4. Run the application: `npm start`

-## Future Enhancements

-- **Email Sending Feature**: Implementing a feature to send emails for travel-related information or booking confirmations.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/ayushsarode/Destinex/blob/main/LICENSE) file for details.